Skip to main content

 Pillar 2 elections explained

-In this blog series we explain the computation of GloBE Income or Loss as prescribed in Global Anti-Base Erosion Model Rules (Pillar Two)
+In this blog series we explain the computation of GloBE Income or Loss as prescribed in Global Anti-Base Erosion Model Rules.

 Pillar 2 stock-based compensation election